dimitrismistriotis/dimitrismistriotis.github.io/notes/i_will_never.md

 # I will never - notes

+Absence of feedback loops, Chinese whispers games

+There is a very good video explaining industry issues, one of them this from a city veteran:

+VIMEO

+The "master/slave" mode has another the added benefit of killing feedback loops: being on the "slave" side asking for additional instructions, disambiguations is let's say not encouraged.
+On top of that usually having an opinion or turning someone off is a punishable offence.
+The first implication of this is that what should be developed is not what the "client" side has on it's mind, even if we accept that the "master/slave" model is an OK way to do things, but what the "slave" side understood on the first - and only - communication circle.
+The rest has to be deduced or assumed.

+What I have heard more than once, as if people have copy pasted is the following: "Let's do what we got told to so that we will be OK, and then they will see that it didn't work".
+Well if you are so sure that it will not work, why not bring it up before committing any resources in the first place?

 The bad c-word

 The c-word that is almost never used is "context".
 Following up from the interaction analysis between people and departments, it's immediate consequence is that requests or better orders come without context: "Do this".